Arctangent1759/InvestBot/README_internal.md

 doc/
 ----
-Documentation you may right for various parts of this project.
+Documentation you may write for various parts of this project.
 It is our end goal to have a usable bot that people outside of the development team can learn how to use, so be sure to properly document your libraries.